jlevy/atom-flowmark/tests/testdoc.boldface-punc.md

 > The dangers of 'culture fit'.

-The [ways equity can be granted](#how-equity-is-granted) as compensation—including restricted stock, stock options, and restricted stock units—are **notoriously complex.** Equity compensation involves confounding terminology, legal obscurities, and many high-stakes decisions for those who give and *receive it*.
+The [ways equity can be granted](#how-equity-is-granted) as compensation—including restricted stock, stock options, and restricted stock units—are **notoriously complex**.
+Equity compensation involves confounding terminology, legal obscurities, and many high-stakes decisions for those who give and *receive it*.
 Blah blah blah and blah.